ryan-mahoney/Framework/docs/separation/index.rst

-Separation
+Layout
 ==========

-Separation is a software service for binding logic-less templates to JSON data sources.
+Layout is a software service for binding logic-less templates to JSON data sources.

 Introduction
 ++++++++++++